asvpspades/Hangman-Game/README.md

 # Hangman-Game
-A simple game of hangman made with vanilla javascript
+A simple game of hangman made with vanilla javascript, html & css